Ōno, Fukui: History

-Ōno is part of ancient Echizen Province.
-During the Edo period, Ōno developed as the castle town of Ōno Domain.
+Ōno is part of ancient Echizen Province. Ōno Castle was built during the Sengoku period by Kanamori Nagachika.
+During the Edo period, Ōno developed as the castle town of Ōno Domain, which was also a noted center for rangaku studies.
 Following the Meiji restoration, it was organised into part of Ōno District in Fukui Prefecture.
 Much of the old town of Ōno was destroyed in a fire on April 8, 1888.
 With the establishment of the modern municipalities system on April 1, 1889. the town of Ōno was established. Ōno merged with the villages of Shimosho, Kamisho, Goka, Sakadani, Tomida, Inuigawa and Oyama and was raised to city status on July 1, 1954. Ōno annexed the neighbouring village of Nishitani on July 1, 1970.
 On November 7, 2005, the village of Izumi was merged into Ōno. Ōno and the surroundings were the setting for the 2011 non-fiction book For Fukui's Sake, written by a British author who resided there for two years.

 Government

-Ōno has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.
+Ōno has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
+Katsuyama contributes two members to the Fukui Prefectural Assembly.
+In terms of national politics, the city is part of the Fukui 1st district of the lower house of the Diet of Japan.

 Economy

 The economy of Ōno is mixed, with agriculture, forestry and seasonal tourism playing prominent roles.
+Taro is a major local product.

 Education

-Ōno has ten public elementary schools and five middle schools operated by the city government, and two public high schools operated by the Fukui Prefectural Board of Education.
+Ōno has seven public elementary schools and two middle schools operated by the city government, and two public high schools operated by the Fukui Prefectural Board of Education.